 A private meeting room situated on the East side of the house, provides members with an ideal setting for meetings or formal dining for up to 16 people.
 This room is reserved at lunches and dinners on a priority schedule basis.

 A private meeting room situated on the lower level with complete accessibility.
 This room can be set up for meetings as per your requirements.
 Ideal for half or full-day meetings with a full catering menu available.
 We can also provide audio visual equipment for your convenience.

 These beautiful main floor rooms provide members with places to read, relax, enjoy casual lunches and quiet conversation.
 Wireless Internet connection is available throughout the Club.
 These rooms also serve as evening reception lounges, and can be reserved for social occasions by members or academic departments.
 A small bar is situated in the east room.

-The bar is a centre for after work hours conversation and relaxation, Monday to Friday.
+The bar is a centre for conversation and relaxation.
 A variety of imported beers, draft and fine wines are featured.
-Pub night is featured every Thursday, offering a range of finger food and selected wines and beers

 Located near the main bar and lounge, the licensed large patio is an ideal location for lunches, outdoor receptions and barbecues.
 Smaller patios on the East and lakefront sides of the house provide quiet escapes and a beautiful view of Lake Ontario.